Lord-of-Madness/cppexamples/Zapoctak/C++projekt/Project1/INSTALL.md

 Output DLL will be placed in malyjir/Zapoctak/godot-rts/DLLs This can be configured in SConstruct.py

 Project is set up for Windows.
-For building on Linux and Mac see the godot-cpp install guide.
+For building on Linux and Mac see the godot-cpp install guide for differences.